WolframResearch/FEMAddOns/HowToBuild.md

 * Repeat the above and choose *DistMesh* instead of clean
 * Repeat the above and choose *DomainDecomposition* instead of clean
 * Repeat the above and choose *FEMUtils* instead of clean
+* Repeat the above and choose *ImportMesh* instead of clean

 This will create a folder named build, which will contain a folder FEMAddOns that contains the build documentation of package.